hardscrabble/hardscrabble.github.io/_posts/2017-07-06-sad-blocks.md

 Ruby's like, yeah, sure, just provide a block wherever you want, this is a free country.

-If you wanted to add this behavior to your blocks, you could do something like this:
+If you wanted to change this behavior in your code, and get helpful errors when your blocks are unexpectedly not invoked, you could do something like this:

 ```ruby
 class SadBlock